-4 major clues you aren’t getting enough sleep
+4 big clues you aren’t getting enough sleep

 Your head hit the pillow at 10:30 p.m.
-You don’t remember much between that and your 5:30 a.m. alarm, but does that mean you slept well?
+You don’t remember much between that and your morning alarm, but does that mean you slept well?

-Beyond feeling tired during the day, you may notice a variety of other effects from not getting enough – or quality – sleep.
-Dr. Jennette Berry, family medicine physician at Advocate South Suburban Hospital in Hazelcrest, Ill., points to four common indicators:
+Beyond feeling tired during the day, you may notice other effects from not getting enough — or quality — sleep.
+Dr. Jennette Berry, a family medicine physician at Advocate South Suburban Hospital in Hazel Crest, Ill., points to four common indicators:

-- A decrease in productivity levels.
-When you get sub par sleep, your work suffers.
-According to the National Sleep Foundation (NSF), sleep deprivation costs U.S. companies more than $63 billion a year in lost productivity.
-Your personal productivity suffers, too; not getting enough sleep may leave you lazing around after work instead of making the most of your free time or accomplishing your own goals.
+- A decrease in productivity: When you get sub par sleep, your work suffers.
+According to the National Sleep Foundation, sleep deprivation costs U.S. companies more than $63 billion a year in lost productivity.
+Not getting enough sleep also may leave you lazing around after work instead of making the most of your free time or accomplishing your own goals.

 So how much is enough?